-Warm-up with light exercises before moving on to the heavy ones.
+Warm up with light exercises before moving on to the heavy ones.
 The warm-up process aims to increase muscle temperature and thereby reduce the chance of injury.
 This lets heart patients avoid arrhythmia during exercise.
 This process typically lasts 10-15 minutes.
 Slow walking is the way to go.
 The goal heart rhythm must be at least 20 beats per minute.

 - Aerobic Exercise:

 This is the fitness program’s training process.
 Now is the time that you should increase the intensity of your workouts.
-This should be inside the acceptable range.
+This should be within the acceptable range.
 It shouldn’t be too difficult to the point of causing clinical effects.
 The following are few cardiovascular exercises:

 - Constant Workout:

 The workout pattern is repeated repeatedly in this form of preparation.
 Continuous exercise is the most successful way to develop the endurance of a stable person.

 The workout is accompanied by a rest period in this form of preparation.
 Interval conditioning increases the strength and power of healthier people.

 It is a collection of drills that are done continuously.
 They are a series of activities that are performed one after the other, with the last exercise being replaced by the first.
 It is an efficient way to maximize an individual’s strength and capacity.

 - The Cool-Down Period: